liamcheung239-tech/Stroke-Prediction-SurVis/README.md

 # Stroke-Prediction-SurVis

 ## How to Run
-Open `index.html` in your browser to start the application.
+Open `src/index.html` in your browser to access the SurVis visualization page.

 ## File Structure
-- The literature bib file is located in the `bib` folder, named `references.bib`, which contains the 16 papers included in this review.
+- The literature BibTeX file is located in the `bib` folder, named `references.bib`, which contains the 16 papers included in this review.
 - The SurVis screenshots are stored in the `survis_screenshot` folder.